ethereum/ethereum-org-website/src/content/developers/docs/scaling/zk-rollups/index.md

 You should have read and understood our page on [Ethereum scaling](/developers/docs/scaling/) and [layer 2](/layer-2).

 ## What are zero-knowledge rollups? {#what-are-zk-rollups}

 **Zero-knowledge rollups (ZK-rollups)** bundle (or 'roll up') transactions into batches that are executed off-chain.
 Off-chain computation reduces the amount of data that has to be posted to the blockchain.
 ZK-rollup operators submit a summary of the changes required to represent all the transactions in a batch rather than sending each transaction individually.
 They also produce [validity proofs](/glossary/#validity-proof) to prove the correctness of their changes.
 The validity proof demonstrates with cryptographic certainty that the proposed changes to Ethereum's state are truly the end-result of executing all the transactions in the batch.

-The ZK-rollup smart contract maintains the state of all transactions on the L2 chain, and this state can only be updated with a validity proof.
-A validity proof is a cryptographic assurance that the state-change proposed by the rollup is really the result of executing the given batch of transactions.This means that ZK-rollups only need to provide validity proofs to finalize transactions on the layer 1 (L1) chain instead of posting all the transaction data like [optimistic rollups](/developers/docs/scaling/optimistic-rollups/).
+The ZK-rollup's state is maintained by a smart contract deployed on the Ethereum network.
+To update this state, ZK-rollup nodes must submit a validity proof for verification.
+As mentioned, the validity proof is a cryptographic assurance that the state-change proposed by the rollup is really the result of executing the given batch of transactions.
+This means that ZK-rollups only need to provide validity proofs to finalize transactions on Ethereum instead of posting all transaction data on-chain like [optimistic rollups](/developers/docs/scaling/optimistic-rollups/).

-There are no delays when moving funds from ZK-rollups (L2) to Ethereum (L1) because exit transactions are executed once the ZK-rollup contract verifies the validity proof.
+There are no delays when moving funds from a ZK-rollup to Ethereum because exit transactions are executed once the ZK-rollup contract verifies the validity proof.
 Conversely, withdrawing funds from optimistic rollups is subject to a delay to allow anyone to challenge the exit transaction with a [fraud proof](/glossary/#fraud-proof).

 ZK-rollups write transactions to Ethereum as `calldata`. `calldata` is where data that is included in external calls to smart contract functions gets stored.
 Information in `calldata` is published on the blockchain, allowing anyone to reconstruct the rollup’s state independently.
 ZK-rollups use compression techniques to reduce transaction data—for example, accounts are represented by an index rather than an address, which saves 28 bytes of data.
 On-chain data publication is a significant cost for rollups, so data compression can reduce fees for users.

 ## How do zk-rollups interact with Ethereum? {#zk-rollups-and-ethereum}

+A ZK-rollup chain is an off-chain protocol that operates on top of the Ethereum blockchain and is managed by on-chain Ethereum smart contracts.
+ZK-rollups execute transactions outside of Mainnet, but periodically commit off-chain transaction batches to an on-chain rollup contract.
+This transaction record is immutable, much like the Ethereum blockchain, and forms the ZK-rollup chain.

+The ZK-rollup's core architecture is made up of the following components:

-A ZK-rollup is an L2 chain designed to operate on top of Ethereum’s base layer.
-The ZK-rollup protocol is managed by smart contracts running on L1, including the main contract that stores rollup blocks, tracks deposits, and monitors state updates.
-Another L1 contract (the verifier contract) verifies zero-knowledge proofs submitted by block producers.
+1. **On-chain contracts**: As mentioned, the ZK-rollup protocol is controlled by smart contracts running on Ethereum.
+This includes the main contract which stores rollup blocks, tracks deposits, and monitors state updates.
+Another on-chain contract (the verifier contract) verifies zero-knowledge proofs submitted by block producers.
+Thus, Ethereum serves as the base layer or "layer 1" for the ZK-rollup.

+2. **Off-chain virtual machine (VM)**: While the ZK-rollup protocol lives on Ethereum, transaction execution and state storage happen on a separate virtual machine independent of the [EVM](/developers/docs/evm/).
+This off-chain VM is the execution environment for transactions on the ZK-rollup and serves as the secondary layer or "layer 2" for the ZK-rollup protocol.
+Validity proofs verified on Ethereum Mainnet guarantee the correctness of state transitions in the off-chain VM.

-Although they operate independently, ZK-rollups directly inherit Ethereum's security guarantees.
-This makes them safer than scaling solutions, such as [sidechains](/developers/docs/scaling/sidechains/), which are responsible for their own consensus and security properties.
+ZK-rollups are "hybrid scaling solutions"—off-chain protocols that operate independently, but derive security from Ethereum.
+Specifically, the Ethereum network enforces the validity of state updates on the ZK-rollup and guarantees the availability of data behind every update to the rollup's state.
+As a result, ZK-rollups are considerably safer than pure off-chain scaling solutions, such as [sidechains](/developers/docs/scaling/sidechains/), which are responsible for their security properties.

 ZK-rollups rely on the main Ethereum protocol for the following: